Identifying Coordinated Accounts on Social Media through Hidden Influence and Group Behaviours: Related Work

-\textbf{Individual behaviours.} Several works examine the characteristics of individual accounts (also referenced as trolls) in disinformation campaigns (troll farms) based on the textual and temporal features of their posts on social media. \cite{addawood2019linguistic} examined the use of deceptive linguistic features by trolls. \cite{im2020still} rely on account and linguistic features such as number of shared links, retweets, mentions to distinguish trolls. \cite{zannettou2019disinformation} study the hashtags, time of day and week and device of posting, the reported geographical location, and cross-platform activity of trolls for the Russian inference campaign linked to the Internet Research Agency.
-Apart from textual or metadata features, the activity traces of troll accounts have been found useful for understanding malicious behaviours.
-In recent work by \cite{luceri2020detecting}, the tweet, retweet and reply patterns of Twitter accounts are utilized to infer the incentives or rewards behind their activities, formulated as an inverse reinforcement learning problem.
-Based on the estimated rewards, the authors found that the behaviours of trolls was different from regular users when their content was re-shared or replied to, wherein they appeared to perform their activity regardless of the responses.
+\textbf{Individual behaviours.} Existing works mainly uses two kinds of individual behaviours.
+The first one is the participation in disinformation spreading \cite{icwsmNetInference,ruchansky2017csi}.
+For instance, \citeauthor{ruchansky2017csi} propose a fake news detection model that assigns a suspiciousness score to accounts based on their participation in fake news cascades \cite{ruchansky2017csi}.
+The second kind are individual characteristics such as deceptive linguistic features, number of shared links, hashtags and device of posting and cross-platform activity \cite{addawood2019linguistic,im2020still,zannettou2019disinformation}.
+Apart from above pre-defined features, the activity traces of troll accounts have been found useful for understanding malicious behaviours.
+In recent work, the tweet, retweet and reply patterns of Twitter accounts are utilized to infer the incentives or rewards behind their activities, formulated as an inverse reinforcement learning problem \cite{luceri2020detecting}.
+Based on the estimated rewards, the authors found that the behaviours of trolls was different from regular users as they appeared to perform their activity regardless of the responses.